 A deeper connection.

-Integrative therapies not only make patients feel better but also become a new way to communicate when speech is no longer possible.
+Integrative therapies not only make our patients feel better but also become a new way to communicate when speech is no longer possible.

 Music soothes the soul, sometimes tapping into memories otherwise inaccessible.
 A dementia patient may not be able to converse but can sing “Take Me Out to the Ball Game” with gusto.